-in most situations, the deprojection procedure automatically leads to a circularly shaped bulge, b) in some cases the bulge is already circular in the original image (prior to deprojection), in which case we subtract the bulge model given by the BUDDA decomposition code first (see Durbala et al. 2008, we then deproject the bulgesubtracted image and finally we add back the bulge model and c) if neither before nor after deprojection the bulge appears circular we outline the following recipe: 1) using BUDDA we force a circular bulge model fit to the SDSS reduced image (before deprojection), even though the bulge may not appear circular; 2) we subtract the bulge model from the SDSS image; 3) we deproject the resultant image (which is now bulge-less); 4) we add back the adopted BUDDA bulge model from step 1 to the "face-on" bulgeless deprojected image from step 3; 5) we take an average of the image produced in step 4 and the image obtained by directly applying the aforementioned method (a), when an elongated bulge appears after deprojection.
+circular in the original image (prior to deprojection), in which case we subtract the bulge model given by the BUDDA decomposition code first (see Durbala et al. 2008, we then deproject the bulge-subtracted image and finally we add back the bulge model and (c) if neither before nor after deprojection the bulge appears circular we outline the following recipe: (1) using BUDDA we force a circular bulge model fit to the SDSS reduced image (before deprojection), even though the bulge may not appear circular; (2) we subtract the bulge model from the SDSS image; (3) we deproject the resultant image (which is now bulge less); (4) we add back the adopted BUDDA bulge model from step 1 to the 'face-on' bulge less deprojected image from step 3; (5) we take an average of the image produced in step 4 and the image obtained by directly applying the aforementioned method (a), when an elongated bulge appears after deprojection.
 We emphasize that the averaging process affects only the bulge component within the image.
-The resultant image in step 3 and the deprojected image (method (a)) are basically identical outside the bulge region.
+The resultant image in step 3 and the deprojected image [method (a)] are basically identical outside the bulge region.
 In Table 1 (column 3) we indicate the bulge deprojection method employed for each galaxy.

 We are aware that the true morphology/geometry of bulges could be far more complicated and that a round/axisymmetric bulge may be an oversimplification.
-Nonetheless, our assumptions are beneficial for two reasons: i) they do not artificially create ovals by deprojection and ii) do not severely interfere with the study of spiral arm morphology within galaxies.
-The fact that case (a) was typical for the large majority of our galaxies (70%) gives some support to our simplifying assumptions about the bulge.
+None the less, our assumptions are beneficial for two reasons: (i) they do not artificially create ovals by deprojection and (ii) do not severely interfere with the study of spiral arm morphology within galaxies.
+The fact that case (a) was typical for the large majority of our galaxies (70 per cent) gives some support to our simplifying assumptions about the bulge.

 The first step of the Fourier analysis is bar-spiral separation.
 A bar is a feature that is dominated by even Fourier terms.
 The bar is separated by fitting a single or a double Gaussian function in the bar region (Buta et al. 2005).
-In a few cases neither of the two models appear satisfactory so the symmetry assumption is used, i.e. the left side of the profile can be mirrored.
-Sometimes there is only a single maximum intensity (e.g. Figure 3, m=6 term for KIG553 explained in the next paragraphs), so the relative Fourier intensities decrease from the peak in a similar way as they rose to that peak (Buta, Block & Knapen 2003).
-In other cases the "mirroraxis" falls in between two peaks (e.g. Figure 3, m=2 and m=4 terms).
+In a few cases neither of the two models appear satisfactory so the symmetry assumption is used, i.e. the lefthand side of the profile can be mirrored.
+Sometimes there is only a single maximum intensity (e.g. Fig. 3, m = 6 term for KIG 553 explained in the next paragraphs), so the relative Fourier intensities decrease from the peak in a similar way as they rose to that peak (Buta, Block & Knapen 2003b).
+In other cases the 'mirror-axis' falls in between two peaks (e.g. Fig. 3, m = 2 and 4 terms).
 Sometimes (but not always) a profile produced by our symmetry assumption can closely mimic a single or a double-Gauss profile.
-Deciding the best solution (Gaussian, double Gaussian or "mirroring"/symmetry assumption) is an iterative process driven by the visual check for minimum residuals in the bar-subtracted image.
-Typically under- or over-subtraction of the bar model would show as extra- or deficit-light patches spatially coinciding with the outer parts of the bar.
+Deciding the best solution (Gaussian, double Gaussian or 'mirroring'/symmetry assumption) is an iterative process driven by the visual check for minimum residuals in the bar-subtracted image.
+Typically underor oversubtraction of the bar model would show as extra- or deficit-light patches spatially coinciding with the outer parts of the bar.